 According to research by Michigan, Hsp33 (a protein) tends to react with the bleach and thus killed the bacteria under test.
 Therefore, a similar reaction with bleach would also kill bed bugs.

 Bleach (with chlorine as its active ingredient) is a chemical compound used in most homes to color-lighten and whitens fabrics and clothes.
 As noted above, the chemical application is mainly as a disinfectant or cleaner.
 Its mainly loved for its great ability to kill various kinds of algae, mildews, and bacteria.

 Its basic function – bleaching- happens through chlorine-initiated reduction or oxidation.
 Chemically, scientists say that Chlorine breaks down chromophore, which makes the compound to become non-reactive to all visible light.

-Also, bleach can will disinfectant against various microbes through denaturing the bacterial proteins and hence rendering them harmless when they clump together – same way you cant uncook a boiled or fried egg.
+Also, bleach can will disinfectant against various microbes through denaturing the bacterial proteins and hence rendering them harmless when they clump together – the same way you cannot uncook a boiled or fried egg.

 Why bleach isn’t effective for bed bugs

 Below, I’ve outlined the reasons why you should avoid bleach as a bed bug control solution.
 Always, ensure you carefully read the product label instructions.

 Bleach will only kill bed bugs through direct contact and thus will be less effective for the bugs that are still in some of their odd hiding places.

 Bleach cannot poison bed bugs that fall near it.
 Therefore, the homeowner would require to spray the chemical directly on the body of the bed bug – if not you’ll have missed the train.